discordjs/guide/guide/commando/validators.md

 # Using argument validators

-Sometimes you're going to want an argument to be a certain thing, e.g. check if it's a specific piece of text, or check the length.
+Sometimes you're going to want an argument to be a certain thing, e.g., check if it's a specific piece of text or check the length.
 This can be accomplished with a `validate` function in your arg.

 ## Basic validators

-What if you have a command where your first argument has to match a certain text?
+What if you have a command where your first argument has to match a specific text?
 For example: if you wanted your `say` command to allow a maximum of 200 characters.
-It's very simple.
+It's straightforward.

 First, pull the argument from your say command: